-When making ham in my air fryer I prefer to wrap it in foil for most of the cooking process.
+When making ham in my air fryer I wrap it in aluminum foil for most of the cooking process.
 The foil keeps all the juices inside so that the ham stays moist and juicy.

-In addition if you are using a glaze an unwrapped ham will get pretty messy.
-The glaze will caramelize on the air fryer basket and be a pain to clean off.
+In addition, an unwrapped ham will get pretty messy.
+Drips of glaze will caramelize on the air fryer basket and be a pain to clean off.

 So line the basket with foil and put the ham on top.
 Then cover it up with another sheet of foil.
-You will want to peel back the foil to add the glaze later, so make sure the top of the foil is easy to remove.
+You will want to peel back the aluminum foil to add the glaze later, so make sure it is easy to remove.

 2. Air Fry the Ham

-As a general rule of thumb you can assume it will take about 10 minutes per pound of ham to heat it up.
-So use this to determine an initial cooking time.
+As a general rule of thumb, you can assume it will take about 10 minutes per pound of ham to heat it up.
+Use this to determine an initial cooking time.

-While the ham cooks is the perfect time to make the glaze.
 Combine 1 cup of frozen mango (or peaches) with 1/4 cup of water and 2 tablespoons of sugar in a small saucepan.
 Bring the mixture to a boil and then reduce the heat to low.